-

 I found a car I'm thinking of buying, but it's out of state.
 How do I get a Delaware tag for it?

-After you get the car back to the state, you'll need to get an inspection of the Vehicle Identification Number (VIN).
-If the car is older than five years, you'll also need to have a safety and emissions inspection.
+After you get the car back to the state, you'll need to get an inspection of the vehicle identification number (VIN).
+If the car is 10 years old or younger you will need to disclose the odometer reading.
+You may also need to have a safety and emissions inspection.
 While getting the inspection, you'll receive an application for a Delaware title.
-You'll need to provide an odometer disclosure, proof of insurance, the Bill of Sale, and your Delaware driver's license.
+You'll need to provide an odometer disclosure, proof of insurance, the bill of sale, and your Delaware driver's license.

 How do I buy a car in another country?

-Contact your local DMV office for specifics in Delaware.
-The National Highway Traffic Safety Administration provides a detailed website with all the details and forms for importing a vehicle into this country.
+Contact your local Delaware DMV office for specifics in the state and in your county.
+The National Highway Traffic Safety Administration provides a detailed website with all the details and forms for importing a vehicle into the United States.

 I'm selling my car.
-Do I keep the tag?
+Do I keep the tag/license plates?

-You must remove the tag and take it to your local DMV office.
-The DMV will issue a temporary tag to the new owner for a fee of $10.
-The buyer must provide proof of insurance, the Bill of Sale, and a description of the vehicle, including the Vehicle Identification Number (VIN).
+You must remove the tag and take it to your local Delaware DMV office.
+The Delaware DMV will issue a temporary tag to the new owner for a fee of $20.
+The buyer must provide proof of insurance, the bill of sale, and a description of the vehicle, including the vehicle identification number (VIN).
+Please contact the Delaware Division of Motor Vehicles (DMV) for more information.

 How much will I have to pay to register my new car?